nekromoff/rpi-monitor-dashboard/README.md

 Raspberry Pi Monitor Dashboard is a simple monitoring tool with a dashboard suitable for monitoring multiple RPi devices.
 The number of devices you can monitor is unlimited.
 Fully configurable as to what report from bash / cli / terminal run.

+**Remote configuration updates for Linux devices can be managed in the dashboard.**

 By default it reports these data:

 * hostname